SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 ~~~

 The code above implements:
-1. In the `loadMediaList` method, we first show the `loadingIndicator` and check the `fileListState` enum value of the `DJIMediaManager`.
-If the value is `DJIMediaFileListStateSyncing` or `DJIMediaFileListStateDeleting`, we show an log to inform users that the media manager is busy.
+1. In the `loadMediaList` method, we first show the `loadingIndicator` and check the `fileListState` of the `DJIMediaManager`.
+If the state is `DJIMediaFileListStateSyncing` or `DJIMediaFileListStateDeleting`, we show a log to inform users that the media manager is busy.
 For other values, we invoke the `refreshFileList(ofStorageLocation: withCompletion:)` method of `DJIMediaManager` to refresh the file list from the SD card.
-In the completion closure, if there is no error, we should get a copy of the current file list by invoking the `sdCardFileListSnapshot` method of `DJIMediaManager` and initialize the `mediaFileList` variable.
+In the completion closure, if there is no error, we get a copy of the current file list by invoking the `sdCardFileListSnapshot` method of `DJIMediaManager` and initialize the `mediaFileList` variable.
 Then invoke the `updateMediaList:` method and pass the `mediaFileList`.
 Finally, hide the `loadingIndicator` since the operation of refreshing the file list has finished.

-2. In the `updateMediaList:` method, we firstly remove all the objects in the `mediaList` array and add new objects to it from the `mediaList` array.
-Next, create a `mediaTaskScheduler` variable and assign it with the `taskScheduler` property of `DJIMediaManager`.
-Then, assign `NO` to the `suspendAfterSingleFetchTaskFailure` property of `DJIFetchMediaTaskScheduler` to prevent from suspending the scheduler when an error occurs during the execution.
+2. In the `updateMediaList:` method, we remove all the objects in the `mediaList` array and add new objects to it from the `mediaList` array.
+Next, create a `mediaTaskScheduler` variable and set it to the `taskScheduler` property of `DJIMediaManager`.
+Then, set `DJIFetchMediaTaskScheduler`'s `suspendAfterSingleFetchTaskFailure` property to `false` to the of to prevent it from suspending the scheduler when an error occurs during the execution.
 Moreover, invoke the `resumeWithCompletion` method of `DJIFetchMediaTaskScheduler` to resume the scheduler, which will execute tasks in the queue sequentially.

-Furthermore, create a for loop to loop through all the `DJIMediaFile` variables in the `mediaList` array and invoke the `taskWithFile:content:andCompletion:` method of `DJIFetchMediaTaskScheduler` by passing the `file` variable and `DJIFetchMediaTaskContentThumbnail` value to ask the scheduler to download the thumbnail of the media file.
+    Create a for loop to loop through all the `DJIMediaFile` variables in the `mediaList` array and invoke the `taskWithFile:content:andCompletion:` method of `DJIFetchMediaTaskScheduler` by passing the `file` variable and `DJIFetchMediaTaskContentThumbnail` value to ask the scheduler to download the thumbnail of the media file.

     In the completion block, we invoke the `reloadData` method of `UITableView` to reload everything in the table view.
 After that, invoke the `moveTaskToEnd` method to push the `task` to the back of the queue and be executed after the executing task is complete.

 Lastly, we enable the `reloadBtn` and `editBtn` buttons.